-My family spent last New Year's Eve on Balboa Island, where we rented an AirBnB for three nights.
-If you don't know about this little Southern California gem, read on, as it's a great destination for kids of all ages.
+My family spent last New Year’s Eve on Balboa Island, where we rented a vacation home for three nights.
+If you don’t know about this little Southern California gem, read on, as it’s a great destination for kids of all ages.

 Located across a tiny bridge from Newport Beach, about an hour south of Los Angeles, you can drive to Balboa Island in six hours.
 (Related: Where to stop on I-5 with kids) Or, fly into Orange County’s John Wayne Airport.

 Once you’ve arrived, minus a grocery run, there’s no need to drive again.
 But you can — parking is easier in Southern California– so no need to fear it if you’ve reserved lodging with a parking space (recommended).

 While Balboa Island is surely lovely in the summertime, we had no complaints about the December weather, and the holiday lights on the island are fantastic.
 I suggest a winter trip to this special place.
 It feels like a small town from the past, with a beach theme applied on top.

 Things to Do on Balboa Island With Kids